Diabetic Retinopathy and

 Diabetic Macular Edema

-People of Color are 2-3 times more likely to develop eye-disease from their diabetes.
+People from racially and ethnically underserved communities are 2–3 times more likely to develop diabetes-related eye disease.

 Hispanic American Community